Individualized and effective outpatient treatment

 The overall goal of the project is to assist individuals to regain or establish the control necessary to build and maintain an informed, productive and dependency-free lifestyle.

 How to Apply

-1. Print out at application here.
-Or pick up an application packet at 710 3rd Avenue in downtown Fairbanks.
-You can also have an application mailed to you by calling (907)452-4222.
+1. Print out an application here.
+Or pick up an application packet at 710 3rd Avenue in downtown Fairbanks from 9 am – 4 pm, Mon – Fri.
+You can also have an application mailed or emailed to you by calling (907) 452-4222 x 100.